Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Burning fossil fuels makes the air dirty.
 This dirt in the air is called air pollution.
 It can cause health problems like breathing trouble and asthma.
 Fossil fuels include oil, coal, and natural gas.

-When we burn these for energy, they make gases that are bad for our health and the Earth’s health, too!
-They also make smog, which makes it hard to see on some days.
+When we burn these for energy, we produce gases that are bad for our health and the Earth’s health, too!
+They also produce smog, which makes it hard to see on some days.
 In 2018 alone, over eight million people around the world died because of this kind of air pollution.

-That’s nearly one out of every five deaths across the globe!
+That’s nearly one out of every five deaths worldwide!
 The more we use renewable sources like wind or solar power instead of fossil fuels, the cleaner our air will become.

 Contribution to Global Warming

-Burning fossil fuels gives off a lot of carbon dioxide.
-This gas builds up in our earth’s atmosphere.
-It traps heat and causes the planet to get hotter.
+Burning fossil fuels produces a lot of carbon dioxide.
+This gas builds up in the Earth’s atmosphere, trapping heat and causing the planet to get hotter.
 This is what we call global warming.

-Too much global warming can hurt plants, animals, and people.
-It can cause more storms, droughts, forest fires, and ice melts.
-We must be careful about how much fossil fuel we use because it affects our whole world.
+Too much global warming can harm plants, animals, and people.
+It can cause more storms, droughts, forest fires, and ice melt.
+We must be careful about how much fossil fuel we use because it affects the world.

 Ocean Acidification

 Burning fossil fuels hurts the ocean.
 The burn creates a gas called carbon dioxide.
 Much of this gas goes into the ocean water, making it more acidic.
-This change hurts sea life, like corals, shellfish, and some very small animals in the water called plankton.
+This change hurts sea life, like corals, shellfish, and some tiny animals in the water called plankton.

-These creatures build their bodies with a substance known as calcium carbonate, which gets damaged by acidic waters.
-To protect the oceans, we need to make less carbon dioxide by using clean energy from the sun, wind, or water instead of burning coal, oil, or natural gas.
+These creatures build their bodies with calcium carbonate, which damages acidic waters.
+To protect the oceans, we need to produce less carbon dioxide by using clean energy from the sun, wind, or water instead of burning coal, oil, or natural gas.

 Fossil Fuel Consumption Globally